leahwz/k-series-developer-docs/Tutorials/Authentication/OAuth2FlowwithPostman.md

 Authorization: Basic + {clientId:clientSecret encoded in base 64}
 ```

-The authorization headers should look like this:
+The authorization headers should look something like this:

 ![Step 5](step5.png "step5")